 Low Yields and Negative Interest Rates

 The bond market now is trading at very low yields and in many cases at negative yields.
 Negative yields and low interest rates result in low spending power.
-As a result, gold becomes attractive to investors because it is considered to be a store of value and rightly so.
+As a result, gold becomes attractive to investors because it is considered to be a store of value, and rightly so.

 The fundamentals for the gold rally are there.
 There is no reason for the rally to stop.
-I expect some consolidation to take place soon but I do no see gold slowing down.
+I expect some consolidation to take place soon but I do not see gold slowing down.
 Gold feeds from uncertain and troublesome times and we are seeing that right now.
-Nevertheless, acting with caution and always be prudent without placing all eggs into one basket, is the best way to invest in today’s uncertain times.
+Nevertheless, acting with caution and always being prudent without placing all eggs into one basket, is the best way to invest in today’s uncertain times.

-The low yields, the negative interest rates and the stock market downturn, are threatening many retirement funds with extinction.
+The low yields, the negative interest rates, and the stock market downturn, are threatening many retirement funds with extinction.
 Thus, the savings of a lifetime for good honest Americans are already slashed.
-To avoid further losses it is advisable to change your IRA fund into a self directed gold IRA fund.
+To avoid further losses it is advisable to change your IRA fund into a self-directed gold IRA fund.